braineo/gcal-caldav-sync/README.md

 What this program does is extermely simple --- try to do 2 ways synchronization between Google calendar and caldav.
 Because if someone else can send you event invitations that you are not the only source creating events.
 Otherwise 1 way synchronization is good enough.

+As a result, syncing from google to caldav is better supported with nice API google provides (delete supported). syncing from caldav to google calendar unfortunately only supports creation and update (delete not support)

 Developed under Python 3.8.1

 ## Getting Started